 People have a lot of things holding them back when it comes to launching a membership site.
 Here are my answers to these biggest roadblocks:

-Do I need a ton of content?
+Do I need a ton of content to launch a membership?

 No!
 I started with one monthly workshop and that was it.
 Simple.
 Effective.
 Members loved it.

 NO, not at all.
 I am running my membership site in one course module in ThriveCart and sending membership emails via MailerLite.
 Then, I get on zoom to host my training and upload it to Vimeo which I then post into the membership area.
 I create my monthly presentations (when I do those) in Canva Pro, graphics in Canva Pro and the PDF monthly swipes in Canva Pro.
 Easy tech compared to some of the solutions out there!
 No need to have a custom or complicated system.